We help you give and we strengthen the causes you give to

 Amendment of Governing Documents

 If you have ever tried to change the wording of a Trust Deed, CIO Constitution or Memorandum and Articles of Association, you will know that the process can be cumbersome.
-It is also inconsistent as between different charity structures.
+It is also inconsistent between different charity structures.

 The Act simplifies the process and brings consistency of treatment regardless of whether the charity is established as a trust, CIO or incorporated charity.
 The limited powers for unincorporated small charities in sections 260 to 279 Charities Act 2011 are replaced by a new general power to amend for all unincorporated charities.

-The Failed Appeals Regulations and application of funds ‘Cy-Près’?
+The Failed Appeals Regulations and application of funds ‘Cy-Près’

 Where a fundraising appeal for a specific purpose doesn’t raise sufficient funds for the project to go ahead, this is known as an ‘initial failure’.
-An example being a new building fund appeal that after a long period of trying, has not raised enough to proceed.
+An example being a new building fund appeal that, after a long period of trying, has not raised enough to proceed.
 The funds raised cannot be applied for the intended purpose.

-Until now, an ‘initial failure’ required compliance with rigid and detailed rules mainly set out in The Failed Appeals Regulations 2008, aimed at returning the funds to the original donors.
+Until now, an ‘initial failure’ required compliance with rigid and detailed rules, mainly set out in The Failed Appeals Regulations 2008, aimed at returning the funds to the original donors.
 These rules are replaced with simpler and more practical procedures.
 The 2008 Regulations are revoked.
 The changes are retroactive applying to both donations and appeals made prior to the 2022 Act.

 Disposals and mortgages of charity land